metreeca/metreeca-core/src/docs/references/spec-language.md

 | API documentation | Human and machine readable docs for linked data REST APIs may be dynamically derived from associated linked data models and published as hypertexts and [OpenAPI](https://www.openapis.org)/[Swagger](https://swagger.io/specification/) specs |
 | data ingestion    | Data ingested from external data sources may be dynamically mapped to and validated against the linked data models associated with target graphs |

+!!! note
-<p class="warning">Some of the described features aren't (yet ;-) supported by the framework.</p>
+	Some of the described features aren't (yet ;-) supported by the framework.

 # Shapes

 Linked data [shapes](../javadocs/com/metreeca/json/Shape.html) define the expected structure of RDF resource descriptions in terms of **constraints** imposed on members of a **focus set** of JSON-LD values and on the  values of their properties.

-**Primitive** shapes specify declarative constraints to be meet by the focus set and its member terms. **Composite** shapes recursively assemble other shapes into tree-structured complex constraints.
+**Primitive** shapes specify declarative constraints to be meet by the focus set and its member values. **Composite** shapes recursively assemble other shapes into tree-structured complex constraints.

 Linked data selection tasks identify the set of nodes in a graph whose descriptions are consistent with a possibly composite shape.
 Selection results are reported either as a graph or a structured report according to the choosen [query](faceted-search.md#queries) type.